Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Implicit inference benchmark

 \subsection{Results}

-To benchmark (S)NLE, (S)NPE, and (S)NRE methods, we use the same benchmark procedure as the one presented in \autoref{sec:implicit_inference}.
+To benchmark (S)NLE, (S)NPE, and (S)NRE methods, we use the same benchmark procedure as the one presented in Sect. \ref{sec:implicit_inference}.
 We use the \href{https://sbi-dev.github.io/sbi/}{\url{sbi}} package for (S)NPE, (S)NLE, and (S)NRE methods.
 We choose to rely on \texttt{sbi}'s developers' expertise and use the default setting of \texttt{sbi} but optimizing the architectures would be interesting future work.
-For now, more detail about the implementation of these algorithms can be found in \autoref{appendix:nn_arch} \autoref{appendix:standardsbi}.
+For now, more detail about the implementation of these algorithms can be found in Appendix \ref{appendix:standardsbi}.

-Our numerical results in \autoref{fig:results_bm}, suggest that NPE and NLE methods perform the best.
+Our numerical results in Fig. \ref{fig:results_bm}, suggest that NPE and NLE methods perform the best.
 The results also show that the sequential methods outperform their nonsequential analog.
-In particular, we find that SNPE and SNLE are the methods to favor as they allow to achieve a posterior quality of $0.6$ with only $1\,000$ simulations.
+In particular, we find that SNPE and SNLE are the methods to favor as they allowed us to achieve a posterior quality of $0.6$ with only $1\,000$ simulations.

-\section{MSE Minimization}
+\section{MSE minimization}

-In this section, we demonstrate that the following loss function
+In this section we demonstrate that the following loss function

 is minimized $\forall (x,\theta) \sim p(x,\theta)$ by

 This proof is inspired by \citet{Remy2023}.